Often when working within Umbraco, you will need to work with content of type

-So, if you need to check that a property exists and has been set, you could do something like this:
+If you need to check that a property exists and has a value, you could do something like this:

 If you are working

 IPublishedContent you can do something similar and use